open-mmlab/mmpretrain/docs/en/useful_tools/confusion_matrix.md

-# Confusion Matrix Visualization
+# Confusion Matrix

-MMPretrain provides `tools/analysis_tools/confusion_matrix.py` tool to visualize the confusion matrix.
+MMPretrain provides `tools/analysis_tools/confusion_matrix.py` tool to calculate and visualize the confusion matrix.
 For an introduction to the confusion matrix, see [link](https://en.wikipedia.org/wiki/Confusion_matrix).

 ## Command-line Usage